PalmDevs/revanced-links/README.md

 })

-// WARNING: This fetches using app routes, no intended support for app categories yet const downloadURL = await ams.fetchDownload('google-inc/google-opinion-rewards', '2022082901') console.log(downloadURL)
+// WARNING: This fetches using app routes, no intended support for app categories yet const url = await ams.fetchDownload('google-inc/google-opinion-rewards', '2022082901')

+// ...
 ```

 ## Contribute
-To contribute, fork the `main` (or `dev`) branch and then make a pull request.
+To contribute, fork the `main` branch and then make a pull request.
-Please note that some pull requests may not be merged/rebased.
-Don't be mad about it, other people get that too.
+Please note that some pull requests may not be merged.

 ### Setting up the environment
 Make sure these are installed:
- - **Node.js Latest (18.x.x, NOT LTS)**
+ - **Node.js Latest (18.x.x as of today)**
  - **Git**
  - IDE
  - GitHub Desktop (if you need it)